-- To what extent do the personnel selected have competences and degrees of activity that are suitable for implementing the project? - To what extent is the project's work allocation and time plan realistic? - To what extent is the collaborative set up of the team well planned? - Is there access to material/data, equipment, research infrastructure and/or other resources that are required for implementing the project? - Does the applicant adequately consider relevant legal and formal requirements for the proposed research, such as ethical permits and guidelines?
+• To what extent do the personnel selected have competences and degrees of activity that are suitable for implementing the project?

+- To what extent is the project's work allocation and time plan realistic? - Is there access to material/data, equipment, research infrastructure and/or other resources that are required for implementing the project? - Does the applicant take adequate account of relevant legal and formal requirements for the proposed research, such as ethical approvals and guidelines?

-Overall assessment (1-7)
+Overall grade (1-7)

-Weigh together the above subsidiary criteria into an overall grade that reflects the review panel's joint assessment of the application's scientific quality.
+The above subsidiary criteria are weighed together into an overall grade that reflects the review panel's joint evaluation of the application's scientific quality.